-Budgeted cost: £ 30,000
+Budgeted cost: £ 35,000

-Activity Evidence that supports this approach Challenge number(s) addressed Nurture groups Children are ready and prepared to learn and have the opportunity to develop resilience and self-regulation to fully access a broad and balanced curriculum 3 Subsidised access to breakfast club Increasing attendence to breakfast club for vulnerable children ensures children are on site and are ready to learn.
-4 Parent Support Advisor Strong home-school links reduces absences and increases communication between home and school to ensure appropriate support can be put in place.
+Activity Evidence that supports this approach Challenge number(s) addressed Nurture groups Children are ready and prepared to learn and have the opportunity to develop resilience and self-regulation to fully access a broad and balanced curriculum 3 Subsidised access to breakfast club Increasing attendance at breakfast club for vulnerable children ensures children are on site and are ready to learn, this will be free of charge.
+4 Health & Wellbeing Officer Secure home-school links reduces absences and increases communication between home and school to ensure appropriate support can be put in place.
 3 and 4 Parent and child workshops As above.
 3 and 4

-Total budgeted cost: £ 100,000
+Total budgeted cost: £ 125,000